 List of references (PDF)

-The briefing covers issues around water supply and quality and issues concerning the important role of water in ecosystems and the natural environment.
+- the importance of water in ecosystems and the natural environment.

 Consumption controversies (PDF)